 From policy to practice

 This has resulted in improved EU humanitarian aid policies and information sharing, and engagement with a number of international best practice initiatives.
-Also, cooperation with the UN, donors outside the EU, NGOs, communities and, increasingly, with local and regional actors was enhanced.
-The EU has also been advocating for the respect of International Humanitarian Law and the need to ensure the protection of and access for afflicted populations to life-saving assistance.
+Also, cooperation with the UN, non-EU donors, NGOs, communities and, increasingly, with local and regional actors was enhanced.
+The EU also advocates for the respect of International Humanitarian Law and the need to ensure the protection of and access for afflicted populations to life-saving assistance.

 In October 2017, to mark 10 years of the Consensus' adoption all interested parties renewed their commitment to continue working in line with the principles laid out in the Consensus.
 The Consensus continues to serve as a relevant framework for humanitarian action undertaken by the European Commission and Member States.